 Please note: This is an application-based class.
-To apply, students must send an e-mail to the instructor at ams085@mail.usask.ca indicating why they would like to take part in the course and identify if they have met the prerequisite requirement (Law 351.3, Evidence) or are intending on meeting the prerequisite requirement in Term 1.
-The application deadline is Friday, July 15, 2022.
+To apply, students must send an e-mail to the instructor at ams085@mail.usask.ca indicating why they would like to take part in the course and identify if they have met the prerequisite requirement (LAW 351.3, Evidence I) or are intending on meeting the prerequisite requirement in Term 1.
+The application deadline is Friday, July 14, 2023.
 Students will receive notification of selection approximately a week after the deadline.
-Students who have been selected for this class should then contact Louise Ferguson (louise.ferguson@usask.ca) to receive information on how to register for this class.
+Students who have been selected for this class should then contact law.idstudies@usask.ca to receive information on how to register for this class.